Wh3g/Wh3g/README.md

 #### Working under pressure

-As eCRM Apprentice at Simply Business, I was often given projects with very short turnarounds and immovable deadlines, for example on a number of occasions I was given the task of building an entire email campaign in a single day, which involved coordinating various stakeholders to gather the content required and building the email and the data in order to send it off to the targeted audience, which often numbered up to more than 800,000 recipients.
+As eCRM Apprentice at Simply Business, I was often given projects with very short turnarounds and immovable deadlines, for example on a number of occasions I was given the task of building an entire email campaign in a single day, which involved coordinating various stakeholders to gather the content required and building the email and the data in order to send it off to the targeted audience, which often numbered up to more than 800,000 recipients per month.

 #### Leadership